Financial Tsunami ready to hit UK Economy

-How once it is over with support will companies restart.
+How will companies restart once it is over with support?
+Will companies restart?

 Their working capital will have degraded, will the entertainment and leisure sector recover?

-In November 2020, the number of company insolvencies in England and Wales fell by 41% compared to November 2019, though due mainly to a decline in compulsory liquidations and CVs, which fell by 28 and 88 per cent respectively.
-Numbers of companies entering administration in November 2020 decreased compared to 2019 by 51 per cent.
-Company Voluntary Arrangements fell by 29 per cent, compared to 2019.
+In November 2020, the number of company insolvencies in England and Wales fell by 41% compared to November 2019, due mainly to a decline in compulsory liquidations and CVs, which fell by 28 and 88 per cent respectively.
+Numbers of companies entering administration in November 2020 decreased by 51 per cent compared to 2019.
+Company Voluntary Arrangements fell by 29 per cent compared to 2019.